teachfloor/docs/extension-apps/03-app-manifest.md

 - `"private"`: Only your organization can install (default)
 - `"public"`: Listed in marketplace for all organizations

-See [Deployment Guide](./09-deployment.md#distribution-types) for detailed information on private vs public distribution.
+<scalar-callout type="info">See [Deployment Guide](./09-deployment.md#distribution-types) for detailed information on private vs public distribution.</scalar-callout>

 ### UI Extension

 #### `ui_extension` (object, optional)
 Defines where and how your app displays in the platform.

-**Note**: The `ui_extension` field is optional.
-Apps without it can function as backend integrations listening to platform events.
+<scalar-callout type="info">The `ui_extension` field is optional.
+Apps without it can function as backend integrations listening to platform events.</scalar-callout>

 ##### `views` (array)
 List of views your app provides.